-When Mi’s Si/GaN device achieved a record-breaking 3 percent solar-to-hydrogen efficiencysenior author and Berkeley Lab scientist Francesca Toma for help. he wondered how such ordinary materials could perform so extraordinarily well in an exotic artificial photosynthesis device – so he turned to
+When Mi’s Si/GaN device achieved a record-breaking 3 percent solar-to-hydrogen efficiency, he wondered how such ordinary materials could perform so extraordinarily well in an exotic artificial photosynthesis device – so he turned to senior author and Berkeley Lab scientist Francesca Toma for help.

 HydroGEN: Taking a team science approach to solar fuels

 Mi had learned about Toma’s expertise in advanced microscopy techniques for probing the nanoscale (billionths of a meter) properties of artificial photosynthesis materials through HydroGEN, supported by the DOE’s Hydrogen and Fuel Cell Technologies Office.
 HydroGEN is a national lab consortium led by the National Renewable Energy Laboratory to facilitate collaborations between national labs, academia and industry for the development of advanced water-splitting materials.